Peter Kolbe: Work

 Kolbe's book was produced in Nuremberg by Peter Conrad Monath.
 The book was dedicated to Margrave Georg Wilhelm of Ansbach-Bayreuth.
 His book was divided into three sections dealing with natural history, the social life of the Khoikhoi, and then the settler colony.
 The second part was considered the most interesting by most European readers.

 Kolbe's description of the Cape fauna was also of some interest.
 In the Dutch edition, Naauwkeurige beschryving van de Kaap de Goede Hoop published in Amsterdam in 1727, his account devotes 45 pages to mammals, 22 to birds, 24 to fishes, and 20 pages to snakes, insects and other animals.
-As did a lot of writers of natural history at the time, he was prone to including exaggerated tales.
-His discovery and description of a giraffe elicited much interest in Europe, and even though Julius Caesar had brought one to Rome in about 46 BC, no reliable source had produced compelling proof of the existence of this rather improbable creature.
+Like many writers of natural history of the period, he was prone to including exaggerated tales.
+His discovery and description of a giraffe elicited much interest in Europe, and even though Julius Caesar had brought one to Rome in about 46 BC, nobody had produced compelling proof of the existence of this rather improbable creature.
 He documented the raids of armed Europeans on the peaceful Khoikhoi villages.
 He wrote (translated) that "they would better have deserved the name of gangsters and highwaymen than that of traders.
 It is a harsh expression that I am using here; but their deeds deserve no milder term as surely the innocent blood that was shed still cries for revenge.
 For they arrived as friends but behaved themselves as enemies.
 Instead of the necessary and honest payment they grasped their muskets and fired on them (i. e. the Khoikhoi).
 They ran their sword through everyone who was in their way.
 Whole kraals or Hottentot villages were pillaged, and those who could not flee had to hide themselves here and there and seek safety in the face of the cruelty of their hostile friends."